-The proposed work will be done in the class "F" portion of the drain and will have very little effect on the drainage works if carried out during low flows in the channel.
+The proposed work will have very little effect on the drainage works if carried out during low flows in the channel.
 The work area is to be maintained in a dry condition during construction by the Contractor.

 A self assessment was done for the proposed work and should not require DFO approval provided Best Management Practices are followed.
-However, the report and the DFO's Request for Review Form were submitted on June 26, 2018 to ensure compliance.

-The Essex Region Conservation Authority (ERCA) was contacted via an email dated June 26, 2018 to inform them of the project.
+The Essex Region Conservation Authority (ERCA) was contacted via an email dated December 11, 2018 to inform them of the project.
 Written confirmation from the ERCA was requested with respect to their intention to proceed or waive the right to an environmental appraisal.
 The ERCA has yet to confirm if an environmental appraisal is required on this project.
 Construction shall not commence without ERCA approval.